Creditors get priority over environment in Redwater Energy insolvency: judge

-All in all, we're talking pretty small potatoes.
-Redwater was operating out of its chief executive's home on a country road outside Calgary.
+Redwater was a tiny oil and gas company that went into insolvency in the spring of 2015.
 It owned a stake in 16 producing oil and natural gas wells, as well as nearly 70 more inactive wells.
-It had some mineral rights on undeveloped land and it owed its bank, ATB Financial, a little more than $5 million.
+It owed its bank, ATB Financial, a little more than $5 million.

 - Alberta sees huge spike in abandoned oil and gas wells

-The association's industry funding doubled this year to $30 million, but it argued in its court brief that funding would have to be substantially increased if it had to take on all the bad wells in the province.
+The OWA argued in the case that its funding would have to be substantially increased if it had to take on all the bad wells in the province.